Baking Ingredients

 Pantry

-Store in a cool, dry, dark place, away from direct sunlight and moisture.
-Keep in an airtight container to prevent moisture absorption and pest infestation.
+Store in a cool, dark, dry place, tightly sealed in an airtight container to prevent moisture absorption and pest infestation.

 Refrigerator